FEBRUARY 13 - 15, 2018 | LONG BEACH CONVENTION CENTER, CA

 Speaker: FX Souvay of Lumenpulse

 Increasingly, members of the lighting industry are operating on an international scale.
 Adapting your business model to the world stage requires the consideration of numerous elements, from cultural differences to distribution networks.
-Listen to one company’s journey onto the international market.
+FX Souvay takes you on a company’s journey into the international market.

 Speaker: Ron Zimmer of CABA

-Is the lighting industry ready to adopt IoT Lighting Controls and overcome its challenges
+Is the lighting industry ready to adopt IoT lighting control?

 Speaker: Beatrice Witzgall of Lumifi

-At the intersection of art, engineering and architecture, James Carpenter will focus on the phenomenal qualities of light as a central organizing principle of the public realm.
-Using infrastructural, cultural and civic projects, Carpenter will outline some of his practice’s innovative strategies that merge program, performance, structure and light to reveal the unique characteristics of a place and to embody a deeper collective experience of nature.
+At the intersection of art, engineering and architecture, James Carpenter will focus on the phenomenal qualities of light as the central organizing principle of the public realm.
+Using infrastructural, cultural and civic projects, Carpenter will outline some of his practice’s innovative strategies that merge program, performance, structure and light.

 Speaker: Clay Markham of CallisonRTKL